 - b is the imaginary part

-- i is the imaginary unit, defined as i² = -1
+- i is the imaginary unit with the property i² = -1

 Basic Operations on Complex Numbers